KenzieOSS/fakecpu/README.md

   off                  Disable fakecpu and delete made files, you might need to run this twice for it to work
 ```
 Having fastfetch installed is preferrable, but not needed

+(--cores, --mhz and --cache will not trick fastfetch)

 (if you're using brackets or or other special characters use quotes when setting the name)